asantos00/next-feature-flags/README.md

 > 'FEATURES_SHOW_LOGIN_BANNER=true'
 ```

-Using this interface will set the cookie value, if you're using the feature flags on the server side (like `getServerSideProps`) make sure you reload your browser.
+Using this interface will set the cookie value (FEATURES_SHOW_LOGIN_BANNER), if you're using the feature flags on the server side (like `getServerSideProps`) make sure you reload your browser.

 Whenever you want to turn it off, you can use the `disable` method the same way.